BE-Hackathon-2025/OasisFlame27/README.md

 # Oasis - AI for Community Impact

-**Hackathon Project: AI-powered app help better the quality of life for famiy in poverty**
+**Hackathon Project: AI-powered app Helping better the quality of life for Families in poverty**

 ## 🌟 Overview